 Height: 33-35 feet

-While jumping from the bottom of Fun Farms is relatively popular, far less people are brave (or crazy) enough to scale to the top and make that jump.
+While jumping from the bottom of Fun Farm is relatively popular, far less people are brave (or crazy) enough to scale to the top and make that jump.
 While a thirty-foot jump isn’t all that scary, the climb up and that initial moment of standing up on the beam earns this jump its intensity rating.

 Do not attempt this jump without being sure that the water you’re jumping into is sufficiently deep and clear from debris or rocks.
 Check out the other Fun Farm entry above to see the spot we found to be deepest.